Colombia: Farc declares unilateral truce at landmark talks

 Colombia's left-wing Farc rebels have declared a unilateral two-month ceasefire as they start peace talks with government negotiators.

 The announcement was made by the Farc delegates in Cuba's capital Havana, the venue of the landmark talks.

-The first face-to-face meeting is aimed at ending five decades of conflict in which some 600,000 people have died.
+The first face-to-face meeting is aimed at ending decades of conflict in which hundreds of thousands were killed.

 The top government negotiator earlier said the army would continue fighting the Farc until it signed a peace deal.